Why Supplementing SAP Cybersecurity Is Vital

 - Combine orchestration and playbooks to guide the investigation and keep track of ongoing cases

 By incorporating these key points into your security strategy and making it a holistic endeavor, companies can regain control and transparency of their SAP environments.

 Stay Secure from Day One

 Part of thinking of security as a holistic endeavor is making sure to involve all necessary parties before a move to the cloud—namely both IT security and SAP teams.
 By incorporating both teams in the planning phase, security teams can help cover for the SAP teams who may lack cybersecurity knowledge and vice-versa.

 Because SAP’s solutions are expansive, it only makes sense that the security tools used to secure it should be expansive as well.
-Logpoint will be able to cover the SaaS technologies offered by SAP, such as SAP SuccessFactors, SAP Ariba, SAP Concur, and .
-SuccessFactors will be available in Jan 2023; Ariba, Concur, others are on the roadmap for 2023.
+Logpoint will be able to cover the SaaS technologies offered by SAP, such as SAP SuccessFactors, SAP Ariba, and SAP Concur soon.
+SuccessFactors will be available in January 2023; Ariba, Concur, and others are on the roadmap for 2023.
 It is important to include experts in all these categories in planning phase discussions to ensures that all potential security issues are being addressed.